gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

 2. Hover a status.

-    When you hover a status – it will highlight available transitions.
-This is the transition name that is used in smart commits and not the status name.
+    When you hover a status, it highlights available transitions.
+This is the transition name used in smart commits, not the status name.

     ![](/wp-content/uploads/gij-gitcloud-jira-workflow-issue-hover.png)

-Below is an example using the above workflow where the issue is in IN PROGRESS status and want to send it to CODE REVIEW status:
+Below is an example using the above workflow where the issue is in IN PROGRESS status and you want to send it to CODE REVIEW status:

 ```bash
 <ISSUE_KEY> #send-to-code-review or,